 By Satish Sekar © Satish Sekar (May 13th 2020)

-The APotY vote of 1972 was bizarre to put it mildly.
+The African Player of the Year (APotY) vote of 1972 was bizarre to put it mildly.
 Both exclusions and omissions were difficult to fathom.
 It was criticised as favouring Francophone countries, and where Anglophone nations were represented, it mirrored Arabic speaking nations.
 Reputations seemed to matter more than performance.

 Hani Moustafa and Miloud Hadefi illustrate that graphically.
 But there were others too.
-Despite losing in 1970 Ghana had set a still unequalled AFCON record.
+Despite losing in 1970 Ghana had set a still unequalled Africa Cup of Nations (AFCON) record.
 They remain the only nation to reach four consecutive AFCON finals.
 But 1972 broke the mould for them.
 For the first time in a decade the Black Stars not only failed to reach the final, they failed to qualify for the AFCON Finals.

 After a walk over in the first round of qualification caused by the withdrawal of Upper Volta (now Burkina Faso), the second round of AFCON qualifiers produced a huge shock.
 After drawing 0-0 in Lomé, a week later, Togo inflicted one of the biggest surprises in AFCON history.

-The African Team of the 1960s, Ghana’s Black Stars were dumped them out of the competition 1-0 at the Accra Sports Stadium on June 20th 1971.
+Ghana’s Black Stars were dumped out of the competition 1-0 at the Accra Sports Stadium on June 20th 1971.
 The football doldrums awaited the African Team of the 1960s.
 After beating Sénégal 5-3 on penalties following a 4-4 draw on aggregate, the Black Stars faced the Elephants in the second round of qualifiers for the 1974 AFCON.
 They lost 4-0 on aggregate to la Côte d’Ivoire, losing home and away, thereby missing their second AFCON in a row.

 The Black Stars qualified as hosts in 1978 and made the most of the opportunity as they hosted and won for the second time in 1978.
 The Black Stars won the title for the third time and became the first team to keep an AFCON trophy.